Wrapping Trees with Christmas Lights

 How to Wrap a Tree with Lights

 Step 1.
-Create a ball of lights to make wrapping easier, connect male plug to power source at base of tree.
+Create a ball of lights to make wrapping easier, connect the male plug to a power source at the base of the tree.
 You can also buy pre-balled light sets to save on time!

 Finished Results: Beautiful Light Wrapped Trees!